-The foregoing chart illustrates that recovery rates tend in general to increase over time as TERI seeks to collect on defaulted loans.
+The foregoing chart illustrates that loans which have defaulted in earlier periods tend to have higher recovery rates due to TERI's prolonged collection activities on defaulted loans.
 However, there can be no assurance that TERI's recovery rate for any future year will be similar to the historical experience set forth above.